 As generally referred to, the significant risks in the banking industry can be narrowly divided into:

-The Bank liquidity risk management process safeguards the funding of long-term assets by short-term liabilities during the project risk management process, thereby subjecting the liabilities to rollover or refinancing.
+The Bank liquidity risk management planning process safeguards the funding of long-term assets by short-term liabilities during the project risk management process, thereby subjecting the liabilities to rollover or refinancing.

 The liquidity risk in banks demonstrate in various aspects -